amoghpoonakar/BunkVerse/README.md

 Attendance, timetable, subject, Bunk Bank, and application settings are stored locally on the device.

 There is no account registration or cloud-based attendance tracking.

+ZUMI's core timetable, attendance, and Bunk Bank functionality works with the information available inside the application.

 ### Backup